 Vlad was profoundly disgusted by the relationship his brother had with Mehmed II, and as his hate of the Ottoman Empire grew constantly, he found a refuge in learning the arts of combat.
 Thus, he became an expert in handling the yataghan and the lance.
 Seeing all those years how the Ottomans destroyed his family, his youth, and how cruel they were in battle, determined him to do whatever was possible to become ruler of Wallachia and destroy the Ottomans.

 About the rest of Vlad the Impaler's personal life, there is little information known.
 Most experts say that he was married twice, while others claim that he had three wives.
 But what is certain is that he cared a lot for his children, even for the ones who were illegitimate.
+Also, it is said that he had a single true love for beautiful Katharina Siegel, the daughter of the weaver’s guild leader.
+Their love lasted more than 20 years until Vlad’s death, having five children, but they never had the chance to get married.
+But she is, undoubtedly, the one who unconditionally supported him along his way as ruler and defender of Walachia.
 His eldest son was born in 1462 and was named Mihnea, his second son was killed before 1486, and his third son, Vlad Drakwlya, was the forefather of the noble Drakwla family.

 One of Vlad the Impaler's main fortresses was Poenari, from where he ruled for several years.
 The impressive Poenari Citadel had a very strategic position, which made it very difficult to siege, not to mention conquer.